Kostia06/ILN/README.md

   ## Example

   If you are using Calculator folder as well then you will be running the following commands...
-  I asume you are in the same directory as KOS folder and Calculator folder
+  I asume you are in the same directory as ILN folder and Calculator folder
-  1. cd KOS
+  1. cd ILN
   2. lua main.lua
   3. ../Calculator/main.txt, true